simdjson/simdjson/doc/basics.md

 Newline-Delimited JSON (ndjson) and JSON lines
 ----------------------------------------------

+When processing large inputs (e.g., in the context of data engineering), engineers commonly serialize data into streams of multiple JSON documents.
+That is, instead of one large (e.g., 2 GB) JSON document containing multiple records, it is often preferable to write out multiple records as independent JSON documents, to be read one-by-one.

 The simdjson library also supports multithreaded JSON streaming through a large file containing many smaller JSON documents in either [ndjson](http://ndjson.org) or [JSON lines](http://jsonlines.org) format.
 If your JSON documents all contain arrays or objects, we even support direct file concatenation without whitespace.
+However, if there is content between your JSON documents, it should be exclusively ASCII white-space characters.

 The concatenated file has no size restrictions (including larger than 4GB), though each individual document must be no larger than 4 GB.

 Here is an example: